vsoch/lessons/_posts/hpc/2018-07-20-sherlock-singularity.md

  2. Optionally add jupyter notebooks
  3. Push the image to Docker Hub

 And then either pull it to Sherlock with Singularity, or provide the docker uri to the container (and it will be pulled on the fly).
 The first is generallly recommended.
-If you need help, please reach out to [@vsoch](https://www.twitter.com/vsoch).
+If you need help, or hey, if you have a request for a container, please reach out to [@vsoch](https://www.twitter.com/vsoch).
+I will be happy to build and provide a container for you from my shared folder!

 ## Debugging